Join the Preparedness Day on Saturday, February 7, 2026

 Anyone can participate in Preparedness Day on social media on February 7.

-• We will provide ready-made social media materials that you can use if you wish.
-A link to the images will be added to the bottom of this page later.
+- We will provide ready-made social media materials that you can use if you wish.
+A link to the images is at the bottom of this page.

-To celebrate Preparedness Day, for example, an event focusing on preparedness skills will be organized in Helsinki city centre on Saturday, February 7.
+To celebrate Preparedness Day, a free event focusing on preparedness skills will be held in Helsinki city centre at Narinkka Square on Saturday, February 7, 2026, from 12:00 to 15:00.